GoddessChar/Portfolio/README.md

 # Portfolio

-All projects I have completed on my learning journey.
+This will house all of my projects that I have completed during my learning journey of data analysis.
+These projects will be using SQL, Python, Tableau, and Excel to showcase what I have learned.
+Each project will have a descriptive list of steps to complete the project.